uhub/awesome-coffeescript/README.md

 * [pgherveou/squid](https://github.com/pgherveou/squid) - Automatically compile your frontend assets (CoffeeScript, Jade, Stylus, ...)
 * [peterc/coffeebots](https://github.com/peterc/coffeebots) - A programmable robot war game in CoffeeScript / JavaScript
 * [pandastrike/nice](https://github.com/pandastrike/nice) - Component-based (instead of template-based) views for CoffeeScript
+* [OlenDavis/angoolar](https://github.com/OlenDavis/angoolar) - Angular + Coffeescript - Bookkeeping = AngOOlar, an ostensibly object-oriented approach to using Angular that allows for the creation of projects and libraries with dramatically scalable complexity without any of the headaches of bookkeeping and scaffolding.
 * [odf/pazy.js](https://github.com/odf/pazy.js) - Functional (-ish) data structures for Javascript (via Coffeescript)
 * [nandastone/precook-backbone](https://github.com/nandastone/precook-backbone) - A simple CoffeeScript preloader for Backbone projects.
 * [mgadda/a-lisp](https://github.com/mgadda/a-lisp) - A-Lisp is a toy lisp written in CoffeeScript which runs on NodeJS or in a web browser